nickfargo/omicron/README.md

 ## Usage example

 Consider an object that efficiently stores history information.
-The differential functions of **Z** can be used to make this a relatively straightforward task:
+The differential functions of **Z** can be used to make this a relatively straightforward task — in the code below, look for applications of functions **delta** and **diff** in particular, as well as the **NIL** object:

 ```javascript
 function Class () {